netbrain/goautosocket/README.md

 # GoAutoSocket

-Simple library that provides TCP clients with auto-reconnect capabilities
+Simple library that provides TCP clients with auto-reconnect capabilities.

+This can be safely used from multiple goroutines.

 ## Install